Predicting Phenotypes from Brain Connection Structure: Data Analysis

-These results confirm the findings of \cite{Jung_etal_2010} (see Table 1), who had detected regions within the lingual, cuneus, inferior parietal, and cingulate brain regions corresponding to Table \ref{T:dataanalysis}.
-Specifically, regions within the so-called ``default mode'' network generally are associated with creative cognition; particularly divergent thinking associated with CCI (eg., medial frontal, precuneus, etc.).
+These results confirm the findings of \citet[Table 1]{Jung_etal_2010}, who detected regions within the lingual, cuneus, inferior parietal, and cingulate brain regions corresponding to Table \ref{T:dataanalysis}.
+Specifically, regions within the so-called ``default mode'' network are generally associated with creative cognition; particularly, divergent thinking associated with CCI (e.g., medial frontal, precuneus).
 Our findings are also consistent with the review paper by \cite{10.3389/fnhum.2013.00330} that first outlined structural regions comprising the default mode network underlying creative cognition.
 Finally, a recent meta-analysis \citep[Tables V and VI]{Wu_etal_2015} showed both structural and functional correlates of DTT (divergent thinking tasks like CCI) which overlap significantly with our findings.

 While the current approach largely supported previous research linking creative cognition to structure and function within the default mode network, other regions were elucidated by this methodology that have not been previously described within structural neuroimaging studies of creative cognition; see \cite{10.3389/fnhum.2013.00330} for a review.
 For example, the preponderance and strength of findings within bilateral inferior frontal lobe, particularly pars opercularis, are relatively novel within the creativity neurosciences.
 One study of patients suffering from lesions to various brain regions found that lesions to the left inferior frontal gyrus (including pars opercularis and pars triangularis), were found to exhibit high originality scores on divergent thinking tasks \citep{Shamay-Tsoory-etal}, suggesting that this hub might be critical to modulation of creative generation.
 Given that the left inferior gyrus is critical to processing verbal information \citep{Gernsbacher-etal}, this region is also likely to be critical to performance across tasks that are dependent upon verbal output, upon which the vast majority of divergent thinking tasks depend.
 Support for this notion is found in a study that found regional gray matter volume within the left inferior frontal gyrus (BA 45 - pars opercularis) to be associated with verbal creativity on a divergent thinking task \citep{Zhu_Zhang_Qiu}.